nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    * **`delete`**`3` : Deletes the 3rd student shown in the current list.

    * **`ladd 1 `** : Adds a lesson.

-   *

-6. If you wish to clear the sample data and start using the app, simply type `clear` and press enter.
+6. If you wish to clear the sample data and start using the app, simply type `clear` and press <kbd>ENTER</kbd>.
    However, if you’re a new user, we recommend that you read on and try out our features with the sample data to get yourself familiarised.

 --------------------------------------------------------------------------------------------------------------------